gizmecano/grav-theme-hereditor/README.md

 bin/gpm update hereditor
 ```

 This command will check the Grav install to see if the _Hereditor_ theme is due for an update.
 If a newer release is found, it will be asked whether or not proceed to update.
 To continue, type `y` and hit enter.
-The theme will automatically update and clear Grav's cache.-->
+The theme will automatically update and clear Grav's cache.

 ### Manual update

 Manually updating the _Hereditor_ theme is pretty simple:

 - Delete the `your/site/user/themes/hereditor` directory
-- Download the new version of the _Hereditor_ theme from <!--either--> [GitHub](https://github.com/gizmecano/grav-theme-hereditor/)<!-- or [GetGrav.org](https://getgrav.org/downloads/themes)-->
+- Download the new version of the _Hereditor_ theme from [GitHub](https://github.com/gizmecano/grav-theme-hereditor/) or [GetGrav.org](https://getgrav.org/downloads/themes)
 - Unzip the `zip` file in `your/site/user/themes` and rename the resulting folder to `hereditor`
 - Clear the Grav cache using admin panel or following command: